hakivvi/ermir/README.md

 ## Usage

-Ermir is a cli gem, it comes with 2 cli files, `ermir` and `gadgetmarshal`, `ermir` is the actual gem and the latter is just a pretty interface to `GadgetMarshaller.java` file which rewrites the gadgets of Ysoserial to match `MarshalInputStream` requirements, the output should be then piped into `ermir` or a file.
+Ermir is a cli gem, it comes with 2 cli files `ermir` and `gadgetmarshal`, `ermir` is the actual gem and the latter is just a pretty interface to [GadgetMarshaller.java](https://github.com/hakivvi/ermir/blob/main/helpers/gadgetmarshaller/GadgetMarshaller.java) file which rewrites the gadgets of [Ysoserial](https://github.com/frohoff/ysoserial) to match `MarshalInputStream` requirements, the output should be then piped into `ermir` or a file, in case of custom gadgets use `MarshalOutputStream` instead of `ObjectOutputStream` to write your serialized object to the output stream.

 `ermir` usage:
 ```text